AdobeDocs/experience-manager-65.de-DE/help/communities/file-library.md

 ### Hinzufügen einer Dateibibliothek zu einer Seite {#adding-a-file-library-to-a-page}

-To add a `File Library` component to a page in author mode, locate the component
+To add a `File Library` component to a page in author mode, locate the component:

 * `Communities / File Library`